 Watch this video where I explain positioning in a booster:

 What about propped sitting chairs or floor seats like the Bumbo?

-The Bumbo and other floor seats or propped sitting chairs don't teach a baby to sit and put their hips in an unfavorable posterior tilt position.
+The Bumbo floor seat (with the round leg holes) and propped sitting chairs don't teach a baby to sit and put their hips in an unfavorable posterior tilt position.
 We recommend avoiding these chairs or using them sparingly, and we don't recommend them for feeding.

 We hope this helped you know how to best position your baby or child in their high chair or booster!